privacy-tech-lab/gpc-optmeowt/README.md

 ## How does OptMeowt work?

-OptMewot sends Do Not Sell signals to all sites you visit when browsing the web.
+OptMeowt sends Do Not Sell signals to all sites you visit when browsing the web.
 Such signals must be respected for California consumers per the California Consumer Privacy Act (CCPA), [Regs Section 999.315(d)](https://oag.ca.gov/sites/all/files/agweb/pdfs/privacy/oal-sub-final-text-of-regs.pdf).
 Some companies also respect such signals when they are sent from outside of California.
 OptMeowt also places opt out cookies.

 In detail, OptMeowt uses five methods to opt you out: